crufters/actio/README.md

   // to see more check the `config.test.ts` file
 });
 ```

+Each test has its own namespace so tests don't step on each others toes.

+### Tests and config

 It is best practice to write services in a way that requires the least amount of configuration so tests
 are easy to run.